 A bhikku should train himself thus: "If I am not sick I will not urinate while standing."

 Adhikarana-samatha are seven rules for settlement of legal processes that concern monks only.

-You are advised to study the whole suttra/sutta before making any resolves in matters they pertain to, allowing for a variety of interpretations.
+It could be wise to study the whole suttra/sutta before making any resolves in matters they pertain to, while allowing for a variety of interpretations.

 Davids, T. W. Rhys, and Hermann Oldenberg, trs.
 Vinaya Texts.
 Part I: The Patimokkha.
 The Mahavagga I-IV.
 Oxford: Clarendon Press, 1881.
 Online